Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The large Woolworths store in Market Place, Kingston-Upon-Thames, South West London, was transformed from one the chain's worst to the very best in October 2003

 The store in the Market Place at Kingston, South West London was chosen for the acid test.
-The 22,000 square foot (2,050 square metre) building was much larger than any attempted before.
-It was gutted, fixed from top to bottom and refitted with new counters throughout.
-The Group Finance Director set stringent financial criteria for the work; Christopher Rogers made it clear to the project team that they had to prove that the 10/10 layout could generate an appropriate rate of return before he would commit funds for roll-out.
+The 22,000 square foot (2,050 m2) sales area was larger than any attempted before.
+It was gutted, reinstated and refitted with new counters throughout.
+The Group FD, Christopher Rogers, set stringent financial criteria that had to be met before roll-out could commence.
+Kingston far exceeded these targets.

 The Kingston store looked magnificent on its opening day, which was captured on film.
 The General Manager Mark Buschhaus and his team glowed with pride as customers surged in to see the miraculous transformation.
 The whole Board had turned out for the opening.
 If any needed convincing, they only had to listen to the customers that day.
 One lady declared 'it's much nicer in here than John Lewis', while the consensus view from shoppers was that the store looked larger and brighter and had much better products than before.
 Sales rose by 30% and the new mix of products also had significantly higher margins, helping to seal the deal.
-Between 2004 and 2006 the formula was extended to almost 200 stores - a quarter of the whole company.
+Between 2004 and 2006 the formula was extended to almost 200 stores - a quarter of the whole estate and almost half of its total selling space in the UK.